 Hold your baby close.
 Newborns need to be held close and comforted.
 Skin-to-skin contact helps to soothe crying and helps to keep your baby’s heart and breathing rate stable.

-Avoid Nipple Confusion
+Avoid Artificial Nipple Preference

 Avoid using pacifiers and bottles for the first 6 weeks after birth unless your doctor has told you to use them because of a medical reason.